open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-pg/README.md

 });
 ```

-PgInstrumentation contains both pg and [`pg.Pool`](https://node-postgres.com/api/pool) so it will be instrumented automatically.
+PgInstrumentation contains instrumentations for the `pg` client module, the [`pg.Pool`](https://node-postgres.com/api/pool) pooling system, and the [`pg-native`](https://www.npmjs.com/package/pg-native) drop-in extension for `pg`.
+Each will be instrumented automatically when required.

 See [examples/postgres](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/examples/postgres) for a short example.